5 Fundamental Actions for a Secure Remote Workforce

-Remote workforces are keeping many organizations going.
-But configuration changes to accommodate remote work can expose your critical data.
+Remote workforces are keeping many organizations going, but configuration changes to accommodate remote workers can expose your critical data.

 Here are five fundamental cybersecurity actions you can take to avoid these exposures and how RedSeal will help you:

 - Know the impact of network changes before you make them.

 RedSeal alerts you to issues as you open ports and protocols to allow remote worker access.
 You’ll see what internal host(s) may be exposed, and if any network segmentation policy you’ve implemented would be impacted — before you make a change.

 - Verify that all endpoints (including remote laptops) have up-to-date protections.

 RedSeal inputs information from all available endpoint solutions and rationalizes it so you can verify you have full coverage of your endpoints, including remote laptops.
 You’ll know if up-to-date security software is installed on all remote endpoints, reducing remote employees’ vulnerability to attacks.

 - Discover unscanned subnets — vulnerabilities may be newly exposed.

 RedSeal helps ensure that you’ve scanned all your systems to identify vulnerabilities that might be exposed due to the additional access allowed by new VPN connections.

 - When you identify an incident, quickly view containment options.